Howard Fine

-Howard Fine (born November 28, 1958) is an American acting teacher, celebrity acting coach, Broadway theater director, and author.
-He is the founder of the Howard Fine Acting Studio in Hollywood and in Melbourne, Australia.
+Howard Fine (born November 28, 1958) is an American acting coach, theatre director, and author.
+He is the founder of the Howard Fine Acting Studio.

 Early life

 Fine was born in Providence, Rhode Island, he is the youngest of five children.
-His parents, Max, an American GI, and Nelly, a Holocaust survivor, were married in Shanghai before returning to the U.S. Due to a fluke scheduling conflict between French and German classes, Fine ended up taking his first theater class in high school.
-Fine's drama teacher spotted his directing talent and entrusted him with his first play to direct, Edward Albee's The Sandbox, at the age of 16.
-He was first introduced to the work of his mentor, Uta Hagen, while in high school.
-Fine's high school drama teacher taught from Hagen's first book, Respect for Acting, and would eventually take his class to New York City to watch classes at Hagen's studio.
-Howard never studied with Uta as an actor, and by the time they met they were each established teachers in their field.
-Their mutual love of teaching led to a close friendship between them which lasted until Hagen's death in 2004.
+His parents, Max, an American GI, and Nelly, a Holocaust survivor, were married in Shanghai before returning to the U.S. He took theater in high school and directed Edward Albee's The Sandbox at the age of 16.

 Career

 Early career

 Fine completed his BA in Communication/Theater at Rhode Island College.
 After completing graduate school in Boston, Fine moved to New York City, where he landed his first teaching job at the American Musical and Dramatic Academy.
 After one semester of teaching, he was promoted to head of the Acting Department at the age of 24, making him the youngest head in the studio's history.
 It was here that he developed a year-long training program known as "The Foundation", a version of which he still teaches at his studios in Los Angeles and Melbourne, Australia.